 Student Handbook

-Student Handbook Warsash*

-*for students studying at the Warsash campus

 Learning Skills Support (Succeed@Solent)

 The learning skills tutors provide academic skills support to all students and you also have access to an online support tool which covers a wide range of academic support.
 To make a 1:1 appointment email succeed@solent.
 To access this support follow the link: S@S Student Support Network Officers (SSNO)